arbre-app/read-gedcom/pages/quickstart.md

 ## 3. What's next?

-You can move to the {@page Basic Examples} page to familiarize yourself with the API.
+You can move to the {@page basic-examples.md} page to familiarize yourself with the API.